-(Tuesday of week 17 in Ordinary Time)
+(Saturday of week 21 in Ordinary Time)

 The readings on this page are from the Jerusalem Bible, which is used at Mass in most of the English-speaking world.
 The New American Bible readings, which are used at Mass in the United States, cannot be shown here for copyright reasons, but the Universalis downloads do contain them.

 You can also view this page without the Greek text.